whiteblock/gossipsub-testing/README.md

 # Eth2 - LibP2P Gossipsub Testing

 ### Overview
 The purpose of this initiative is to test the performance of the gossipsub protocol implementation in [go-libp2p-pubsub](https://github.com/libp2p/go-libp2p-pubsub).
-With time constraints present in Eth2, it is important to verify that messages will be able to be disseminated throughout the network in a timely manner.
+With time constraints present in Ethereum 2.0, it is important to verify that messages will be disseminated throughout the network in a timely manner.
 This effort is supported by an [Eth2.0 Grant co-funded by the Ethereum Foundation and ConsenSys](https://blog.ethereum.org/2019/08/26/announcing-ethereum-foundation-and-co-funded-grants/).

 ## Synopsis of Test and Results